FahimFBA/ICS-FALL2024-FBA/README.md

 # ICS-FALL2024-FBA
-Faculty Codes for Introduction to Computer Systems (Fall 2024) at United International University
+Faculty Codes & Resources for Introduction to Computer Systems Course (Fall 2024 Trimester) at United International University

 ## Some Good Resources for the Students